iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 1 reviews"/>
 </p>

+> I dont think it works<br> :date: __2020-11-22 20:58:03__

+> This app is a piece of garbage<br> :date: __2020-11-19 01:15:19__

+> Every since I downloaded this app I'm getting increased Spam and unwanted calls all day and night.
+This wasn't happening until I downloaded this app<br> :date: __2020-11-18 23:37:05__

+> Buggy - clicking "enable notifications" causes my Pixel 4 XL to freeze.
+If I hit power button to turn screen off...
+Then turn on again and press "no, do not enable notifications" then app works...
+As soon as I try to enable notifications it freezes again.
+Please fix the app<br> :date: __2020-11-18 16:12:49__

+> I'm positive and can't record it.
+I've had my rapid results for 5 days and send out results for 3 days, but can't report anything without a code from the health department.
+Makes the app completely pointless.<br> :date: __2020-11-16 21:56:47__

 > This app is worthless.
 Srop feeding the fear<br> :date: __2020-11-16 06:17:15__

 > Covid 19 has a 99.98% survival rate , no need for this app.<br> :date: __2020-11-15 21:00:14__